RedditRecs

 Reddit Icon

-akibilko • 2 days ago
+akibilko • about 2 months ago

 Yeah, I feel the same.
 Open ear buds are honestly the most comfortable ones I’ve ever used.
 Once you put them on, it’s easy to forget they’re even there.
 I’m using the baseus XC1 now.
 I actually find it more comfortable than the earhook style since it has less contact with my ears.